Vehicles in Finland

 Vehicles in Finland temporarily

-In some situations persons living permanently in Finland are entitled to use a vehicle registered abroad temporarily without paying tax.
+Please note that in most situations, persons permanently resident in Finland cannot use a vehicle registered abroad tax-free in Finland.
 You can get more details from the Finnish Tax Administration.

-Note, however, that the vehicle must have valid motor vehicle insurance in the country of registration and that most insurers will not insure a vehicle if the owner does not live in the country permanently.
+The vehicle must also have valid motor insurance.
+You should note that some insurers will not insure a vehicle if the owner does not live in the country permanently.

-For a vehicle to be used in Finland without interruption from the day of moving, a declaration of use must be submitted to the Finnish Tax Administration on arrival in the country.
-For a vehicle that is to be registered in Finland, the declaration of use can be filed electronically.
+For a vehicle to be used in Finland without interruption from the day of moving, you must submit a declaration of use to the Finnish Tax Administration on arrival in the country.
+For a vehicle that is to be registered in Finland, you can file the declaration of use electronically.

 Read more detailed instructions on the Finnish Tax Administration and Finnish Customs websites.